Taxlab Key Questions

 The economic crisis caused by COVID-19 is expected to do less long-run damage to the size of the economy than the 2008–09 financial crisis.

 As the economy reopens, activity is expected to recover quickly.
 Budget 2021 forecasts suggest a return to 2019 levels of activity during 2022.
 This may prove correct.
 But the crisis will have done some enduring harm to the economy as, for example, some valuable businesses and jobs have sadly been lost.
-This can be seen by the latest forecasts (shown in red in the chart above) suggesting that the economy will not return to the growth path forecast in March 2020 (produced largely before the economic impact of COVID in the UK was anticipated and shown in dotted red), but instead remain smaller than expected for several years to come.
+This can be seen by the latest forecasts (shown in purple in the chart above) suggesting that the economy will not return to the growth path forecast in March 2020 (produced largely before the economic impact of COVID in the UK was anticipated and shown in dotted purple), but instead remain smaller than expected for several years to come.

 This path for the economy contrasts quite starkly with that seen following the financial crisis (shown in green in the above chart).
 The initial hit to the economy from the financial crisis was much smaller than that seen in the 2020 lockdown.
 But output took five years to recover to its pre-crisis level, instead of the two years expected for the COVID crisis.
 The weakness of this recovery meant that in the years after the financial crisis, GDPGross domestic product (GDP) is a measure of an economy’s size.
 It is the monetary value of all market production in a particular area (usually a country) in a given period (usually a year).Read more ran much further behind what had been forecast prior to the financial crisis (as can be seen by comparing the green solid line and the green dotted line).
 The economic recovery from COVID-19 is expected to be much stronger.